Escape and evasion lines (World War II): Escapees and evaders

 Organized escape and evasion lines operated in France, Belgium, the Netherlands, and Denmark.
 The number of airmen evading capture after being shot down or crash landing in western Europe was a small fraction of those killed or taken prisoner.
 For example, about 22,000 British and American airmen were killed or captured when being downed in France, but only 3,000 are recorded as having evaded capture by the Germans.
 Moreover, the percentage of airmen who evaded capture in France was higher than in other countries due to the proximity of the Spanish border to France and the short ocean passage to England.
 Nearly all the airmen downed in Germany were killed or captured, although a few escaped from prisoner of war camps and were helped to avoid re-capture by escape lines.
 Lesser-known escape lines operated in eastern Europe mainly to help Polish or Czech soldiers reach the Allies via the Baltic or Italy or to help Jews escape via the Balkans.

 Escape lines

+In addition to the escape lines listed below, many others were ephemeral, family-run affairs which have escaped the notice of history.
+One of the small lines which has received some attention is the Balfe Line near Amiens which was run by a husband, wife, and two teenage sons who hid escaping airmen in a shed in a World War I cemetery with the cooperation of cemetery employees.
+Many other small escape lines of a similar nature existed.